praqma-test/submod-env/README.md

 You then need to manually configure it with credentials to push to GitHub:

 * Add credentials in Jenkins, for example with the name `github-push`.
+* Run the seed job to create all jobs.
-* Edit the configuration of the release jobs to use the credentials in the __Source Code Management__ section.
+* Edit the configuration of all `release` jobs to use the credentials in the __Source Code Management__ section.